About

 AMBIGUITY CAN KILL

 Confusion always leads to inaction.
 Inaction always leads to stagnation.
 Stagnation is death.
-We clarify until there's nothing left to interpret.
+Therefore, clarity is a non-negotiable.

 04